matteo65/VisualRT/README.md

 ### Average of Contiguous Byte Pairs
 This test calculates the average of all contiguous byte pairs in the file, treating each pair as a 16-bit unsigned number.
 By interpreting every two adjacent bytes as a single 16-bit value, ranging from 0 to 65535, the test evaluates the overall distribution of these values.
 For a file with a truly random byte distribution, the expected average should approach 32767.5, which is the midpoint of the possible 16-bit range.
 Deviations from this expected average can indicate non-random patterns or structured data, helping to assess the file's randomness level.

+## 4-Byte Sequence Collision Test
+This test analyzes the file by dividing it into 4-byte sequences and counting how many times each sequence appears (collisions).
+Each 4-byte sequence is treated as a unique 32-bit value, with possible values ranging from 0 to 2<sup>32</sup>-1
+In a file of length.
+For a file with a completely random byte distribution, the expected number of collisions can be estimated using the birthday problem analogy.
+​

+This test helps evaluate the randomness of the file.
+A large number of collisions could indicate non-random patterns or redundancy in the data, whereas fewer collisions suggest a higher degree of randomness.

 ### Highlighting outliers
 If the results of the tests fall outside a threshold or range deemed appropriate for a uniform byte distribution, they are highlighted in red.
 This visual cue helps users quickly identify irregularities or deviations from expected randomness in the file's data.